• Thread-Hijacking: The Escalating Threat of Pikabot Malware

 Phish Tale of the Week

 Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this email, the actors are appearing as LastPass, the password manager company, and informing you that action needs to be taken on your account in order to avoid deactivation, in this case updating personal information.
-The email explains that “LastPass” takes our security very personally, so we should confirm our information in order to maintain full access to our account.
-It seems both urgent and genuine, so why shouldn’t we click the “Confirm My Information” button?
-Luckily, there’s plenty of reasons that point to this being a phishing scam.
+For example, in this text message, the actors are appearing as LinkedIn, the social media platform, and informing you that action needs to be taken regarding your account.
+The message politely explains that someone else may have accessed our LinkedIn account, and that they’re notifying us so that we can take action.
+It seems both urgent and genuine, so why shouldn’t we visit the link they sent us?
+Luckily, there’s plenty of reasons that point to this being a scam.

 2. The second warning signs in this email is the messaging.
-This message tries to create a sense of urgency by using different phrases in bold like “Warning” and “To avoid the deactivation” Phishing scams commonly attempt to create a sense of urgency in their emails in order to get you to click their link without thinking about it first.
+This message tries to create a sense of urgency by using different phrases like “require you to verify” and “To prevent us from blocking.”
+Phishing scams commonly attempt to create a sense of urgency in their emails in order to get you to click their link without thinking about it first.
 Always be sure to thoroughly inspect the messaging of all emails in your inbox before clicking on a link in your email.

 General Recommendations: